-Blessed with a pleasant climate and stunning natural scenery, Sydney is pretty much the perfect city to go out and have a picnic.
-With so many parks, reserves, beaches and lookouts to choose from, you’ll never run out of options in the weekends.
+Blessed with a near perfect climate and stunning natural scenery, Sydney is the perfect city to go outside and have a picnic.
+With so many parks, reserves, lookout points and beaches to choose from, you’ll never run out of options in the weekends.

 1. Bradleys Head

 The man-made amphitheatre at Bradleys Head is a very popular fishing and picnic spot in the Sydney Harbour National Park.
-It’s also a great lookout for panoramic views across the city skyline, the Opera House and the Harbour Bridge.
+It’s also a great lookout point, with panoramic views of the city skyline, the Opera House and the Harbour Bridge.

 The huge mast at Bradleys Head was the foremast of HMAS Sydney, a light cruiser that was broken up on Cockatoo Island in 1929.
 Erected at Bradleys Head in 1934, it now serves as a monument for all Australian ships lost and all Australian sailors killed at war.

-If you feel like hiking, the easy but picturesque walking trail from Bradleys Head to Chowder Bay is highly recommended!
+If you feel like a bit of hiking, the easy but scenic walking trail from Bradleys Head to Chowder Bay is highly recommended!

-Wattamolla in the Royal National Park has a huge picnic area with excellent facilities such as BBQ’s, covered and uncovered tables, a large toilet block, bins and running water.
-A great spot to have a break from all the swimming and hiking, and to enjoy a nice lunch in the outdoors.
+Wattamolla Beach in the Royal National Park has a huge picnic area with excellent facilities, such as BBQ’s, covered and uncovered tables, a large toilet block, bins and running water.

-The picnic area is located right next to the parking areas.
-Be mindful that in summer weekends this area can fill up quickly so it’s best to come in early to enjoy a great day out in Wattamolla.
+Be mindful that during summer weekends this area can fill up quickly, so it’s best to come in early to enjoy a great day out in Wattamolla.

 3. Bradfield Park

-Located right under the Harbour Bridge in Kirribilli, Bradfield Park is a very relaxing spot for a picnic.
-Right next to Luna Park and the Olympic Pool, the park offers pleasant views of Circular Quay and the massive Cruise Ships that regularly pass by.
+Located right under the Sydney Harbour Bridge in Kirribilli, Bradfield Park is a very relaxing and beautiful spot for a picnic.

 It’s best to travel to Bradfield Park by train, getting off at Milsons Point train station.
 Alternatively, there is metered street parking close by.